 16 Years of Age or Older

-If the applicant is 16 years of age or older, they must complete the Change of Sex Designation – 16 Years of Age or Older form.
+If the applicant is 16 years of age or older, they must complete the Change of Name or Change of Sex Indicator Application Form.

 Under 16 Years of Age

-If the applicant is below 16 years of age, they must complete the Change of Sex Designation – 15 Years of Age or Younger form.
+If the applicant is below 16 years of age, their guardian must complete the Change of Name or Change of Sex Indicator Application Form.
 The application also contains parental/guardian consent papers that must be completed.
 If applicable, an original court order to dispense with this requirement may be included with the application.

-Sources: Nova Scotia Vital Statistics Act; Nova Scotia Vital Statistics – Changing Your Sex Designation, 16+; Nova Scotia Vital Statistics – Changing Your Sex Designation, Under 16; New Gender Identity Option for Birth Certificates.
+Sources: Nova Scotia Vital Statistics Act; Nova Scotia Vital Statistics – Change of Name or Change of Sex Indicator Application Form; New Gender Identity Option for Birth Certificates.

 As of February 11, 2019, Nova Scotia residents can now opt to remove the sex designation/gender marker from their Nova Scotia health cards.
 This will not remove or change what is already in the system, but will remove the indicator from the front of the card.